 Build, deploy, and manage containerized apps more easily with Azure DevOps’ smooth interface with Docker and Kubernetes, which offers strong support for containerization.
 Azure Pipelines can use Dockerfiles to create Docker images, which can then be sent to container registries like Docker Hub or Azure Container Registry.
 It also facilitates the deployment of these images to Kubernetes clusters, such as Azure Kubernetes Service (AKS), by utilizing kubectl commands within pipeline tasks and service connections for safe access.

-35. How do you manage database changes in Azure DevOps?
+35. How can database changes be managed effectively in Azure DevOps?

 Ans: